abra-code/replay/fingerprint/README.md

 # Filter by regex
 fingerprint --list -r 'src/.*\.cpp$' /path/to/dir

+# Exclude a directory subtree (pruned during traversal) and a glob of generated files
+fingerprint -e src/generated/ -e 'src/**/*.gen.h' /path/to/src

 # Force hash recalculation on each run (on is default for cashing the hash in file's xattr)
 fingerprint --xattr=off /path/to/dir